 Student Financial Aid collects the counts of undergraduate students awarded different types of financial aid and the total amounts of aid awarded.
 The average dollar amount of aid awarded is then calculated.
-In addition, Student Financial Aid collects counts of full-time, first-time undergraduate student awarded aid and amounts of aid, and counts of undergraduate and graduate students receiving military educational benefits.
+In addition, Student Financial Aid collects counts of full-time, first-time undergraduate students awarded aid and amounts of aid, and counts and disbursed amounts for undergraduate and graduate students receiving select military education benefits.